KalinNonchev/WOKO_alert/README.md

 # WOKO_alert
 ##### Any feedback or contribution would be appreciated.
 Don't forget to give a STAR :star2:
 ##### Currently, this is a code base with minimum condition requirements.
 CS guys could help if something more sophisticated is needed. ;)
-The script checks the [WOKO](http://www.woko.ch) website for student accommodation in Zurich, Switzerland for new room entries every 6 to 12 min and sends you an email alert if a new room is **available**.
+It is crucial to be the first who contacts the room subtenant, because they get 100s emails/day.
+This script checks the [WOKO](http://www.woko.ch) website for student accommodation in Zurich, Switzerland for new room entries every 6 to 12 min and sends you an email alert if a new room is **available**.

 Version: 07.2021

 ## Usage

 ### 0. Clone this repository
-Open your favourite command line (Terminal etc) and run this line to clone this repository on your machine:
+Open your favourite command line tool (Terminal etc) and run this line to clone the repository on your machine:
 ```
 git clone git@github.com:KalinNonchev/WOKO_alert.git
 ```